-Other income (expense), net was \$1.1 million (income) in the first quarter of 2023 compared to (\$0.1) million expense in the first quarter of 2022.
-The first quarter of 2023 primarily relates to interest income which increased as compared to the first quarter of 2022 due to a higher investment base and higher interest rates on that base.
+Other income (expense), net was \$1.3 million of income in the three months ended September 30, 2023 compared to \$0.2 million in the three months ended September 30, 2022.
+The increase primarily relates to interest income on a higher investment base and higher investment yields on that base during the current period.